-Some Past In Season Blog Posts on Fall Events
+Some Past Posts on Fall Events

-The Autumn Nature Journal
+Autumn Nature Journal Writing Prompts

-Autumn Photography Subjects
+Autumn Photography Ideas (Videos)

 Second Summer – warm weather following a hard frost usually occurs between November 11th and November 20th.
 This period is often called by the derogatory name, “Indian Summer”.